hardscrabble/hardscrabble.github.io/_posts/2023-05-01-how-and-why-to-use-an-ssh-passphrase.md

 SSH Keys are used as an authentication mechanism for some **very sensitive things** like read/write access to remote git repositories and for managing access to remote servers.

-But, anecdotally, I feel like a lot of people don't use them even still...
+But, anecdotally, I feel like a lot of people don't use passphrases with their SSH keys...
 So let's talk about it.

 When you generate an SSH Key, you get a pair of text files on your computer.